samagra-comms/docker-deploy/readme.md

 # Manual Setup - one-click deployment is WIP

+- Add the desired version of uci-apis which you want to use to `.env`.

+- Run `setup-manual.sh` and follow the prompts.

 - Once all the containers are up, you will notice that there will be an minio-fusionauth setup out of the box.
 Go to minio console at port 9001, navigate to Identity -> Open ID, click on edit and turn `Claim User Info` on.

-- Populate the .env file with minio and fusionauth secrets after setup.

-- Run `setup-manual.sh` and follow the prompts.
+(In server deployments, it is necessary to expose the fusionauth service on a specific port.
+It is recommended to associate a domain name with this service.
+Subsequently, you should update the `MINIO_IDENTITY_OPENID_CONFIG_URL` configuration setting by replacing `fusionauth` with either the server's IP address along with the designated port or the domain name you have directed it to.)

 - ODK's default password is not picked on runtime, if you are using something other than default password, you have to manually reset the password for administrator user.